-Finally, when simply instructed by an experimenter to "speak extra clearly," linguistic researchers have found phonological change toward hyper-clear articulation, restriction in the magnitude of duration-dependent "vowel undershoot," and increased amplitude, pitch, and duration (Moon, 1991; Moon and Lindblom, 1994).
-Other studies involving similar instructional manipulation have discovered that word boundaries are marked by selective insertion and lengthening of pauses in hyper-clear speech, especially before weak syllables (Cutler and Butterfield, 1990 and 1991).
+Finally, when simply instructed by an experimenter to "speak extra clearly", linguistic researchers have found phonological change toward hyper-clear articulation, restriction in the magnitude of duration-dependent "vowel undershoot", and increased amplitude, pitch, and duration (Moon, 1991; Moon and Lindblom, 1994).
+Other studies involving similar instructional manipulation have discovered that word boundaries are marked by selective insertion and lengthening of pauses in hyper-clear speech, especially before weak syllables (Cutler and Butter-field, 1990, 1991).
 In this latter literature involving laboratory-based instructional manipulation, it should be qualified that speakers typically have not had a natural listener, nor have they engaged in interactive speech toward the achievement of a goal.

 Clearly, the interpersonal dynamics associated with this spectrum of very different populations and circumstances vary, even though all of them can be viewed as "high risk" communications.
-Although they share some features in common, the acoustic-prosodic and phonological features observed in these different cases nonetheless are defined by distinct profiles (see Uchanski et al. (1996) for discussion of speech to the hearing impaired vs. in a noisy environment; see Freed (1978) for discussion of speech to nonnative speakers vs. children).
+Although they share some features in common, the acousticprosodic and phonological features observed in these different cases nonetheless are defined by distinct profiles (see (Uchanski et al., 1996) for discussion of speech to the hearing impaired versus in a noisy environment; see (Freed, 1978) for discussion of speech to nonnative speakers versus children).
 Speakers' expectations about the likely cause of communication failure in each of these cases appears to influence the hyperarticulate characteristics of their speech.
 However, the relation between speakers' model of a listener and the manner in which they tailor their speech is a topic that is poorly understood.
 Likewise, little currently is known about the form and magnitude of hyperarticulatory change during human-computer interaction.

-1.6 The Spectrum of Hyperarticulation: When and Why Speech is Adapted
+1.6.
+The spectrum of hyperarticulation: when and why speech is adapted